By Rebecca Wade

 The other really significant family law change is alimony.
 Previously, alimony was tax deductible for the payer and taxable for the person receiving alimony.
 However, under the current tax reform bill, alimony is tax-free for the recipient, and it is no longer tax deductible for the payor.

-Wade says, “It’s also important to note that Congress did not make that retroactive.
+Grimes says, “It’s also important to note that Congress did not make that retroactive.
 So if you have an old spousal support order that was issued under the old law, the alimony payment will be tax deductible to the payer and taxable to the payee.
 However, if you had to go to court for some reason and modify the order, the alimony would switch to tax-free money for the person receiving it and the person paying it won’t get to take a deduction anymore.”

 Consult an Experienced Attorney

-“If you’re going through a divorce or a child support matter, it’s important that your attorney understands the issues you’re going to face and how your taxes are going to be impacted,” Wade says.
+“If you’re going through a divorce or a child support matter, it’s important that your attorney understands the issues you’re going to face and how your taxes are going to be impacted,” Grimes says.
 “Because there’s a difference between getting a big refund in April and owing money.
 If you don’t have an attorney that can see down the line how these tax changes are going to affect you, it could wind up costing you thousands of dollars.”

 About the Author